Bent's Old Fort National Historic Site

 When you enter the fort, you will explore its history in the 20-minute documentary film "Castle of the Plains."
 Living History interpretive guides give guided tours from June 1 to Labor Day.
 These tours take you through the fort, and you will visit the kitchen, trade room, blacksmith's shop, and billiard room.
 All of these rooms have been rebuilt to show authentic life in the 1800's.

 Activities for kids are offered during your visit to the fort.
-Through the fort's Kid's Quarters program, your child will learn about life of the 1800's.
+Through the fort's Kid's Quarters program, your child will learn about life in the 1800's.
 Children are divided into groups, such as trappers, traders, laborers, blacksmiths, carpenters, Native Americans, and soldiers.
-In their groups they learn about normal life and work of the 1800s.
+In their groups they learn about normal life and work in the 1800s.

 Other events that take place at the fort include the Santa Fe Trail Encampment and the Traditional Holiday Celebration.
 At the Santa Fe Trail Encampment you witness the arrival of the "Army of the West" at Bent's Fort.
 Living historians portray infantrymen, artillery engineers and topographical engineers marching towards Mexico.
 This takes place toward the end of July and beginning of August.
 During the Traditional Holiday Celebration, candlelight tours, wagon rides, Yule log hunt, games and toy making take place.
 This occurs at the beginning of December.